wso2/docs-is/en/docs/guides/login/oidc-scopes-claims.md

 # Map OpenID Connect Scopes and Claims

 This page guides you through mapping [OpenID Connect (OIDC) scopes and claims](../../../references/concepts/authentication/scopes-claims).

+This means that when you request for an OIDC token, you can specify a single scope value that is bound to a set of multiple claims.
+When that OIDC token is sent to the UserInfo endpoint, only the claims which are common in **both** the OIDC scope config file and the SP claim configuration (i.e., the intersection of claims in both these configurations) will be returned.

 -----
 ## Add scopes